Dixieland Jazz

 • Clarinet: Provides countermelodies and zesty improvisations.

-• Trombone: Adds harmonic depth and a touch of humor (those slides are fun!).
+• Trombone: Adds harmonic depth and a touch of humor.

 The rhythm section keeps everyone in check and lays the foundation for all that toe-tapping goodness.